AshutoshBhate/TransUNet_BraTs2020/README.md

 ### 4. Training the Model

-The main training script uses `argparse` to allow for flexible configuration.
-Point the script to your dataset path to begin training.
+Point the main training script to your dataset path to begin.

 ```bash
 python train.py --data_path /path/to/your/data/MICCAI_BraTS2020_TrainingData
 ```

-Training progress, logs, and model checkpoints will be saved in the `/kaggle/working/` directory (or as configured in `config.py`).

 ## Architecture Overview